monicamarshall/django_rest_framework_jwt_RS256/README.md

 $ curl -X POST -H "Content-Type: application/json" -d '{"username":"admin","password":"password123"}' http://localhost:8088/api-token-auth/

+Pass in an existing token to the refresh endpoint as follows: {"token": EXISTING_TOKEN}.
+Note that only non-expired tokens will work.
+The JSON response looks the same as the normal obtain token endpoint {"token": NEW_TOKEN}.

+$ curl -X POST -H "Content-Type: application/json" -d '{"token":"<EXISTING_TOKEN>"}' http://localhost:8088/api-token-refresh/

+Passing a token to the verification endpoint will return a 200 response and the token if it is valid.
+Otherwise, it will return a 400 Bad Request as well as an error identifying why the token was invalid.

+$ curl -X POST -H "Content-Type: application/json" -d '{"token":"<EXISTING_TOKEN>"}' http://localhost:8088/api-token-verify/

 Prerequisite for the obtaining a token:
 The username and password for the user requesting a new token must already exist in the django Users database.
 For this, run the 'python manage.py createsuperuser' command